-- 8. Tire composition and materials: The number of plies in both the tread area and the sidewall area indicates how many layers of rubber coated material make up the structure of the tire.
-Information is also provided on the type of materials used. - 9.
-Maximum tire load: The maximum load which can be carried by the tire. - 10.
-Maximum permissible inflation pressure: This pressure should not be used for normal driving. - 11.
+- 8. Load range: Shown as Standard Load (SL) or Extra Load (XL), the load range determines how much weight your tires can support at a specified tire pressure.
+When replacing tires, only use tires of the same load range.
+If towing with snow tires, ensure they are the same load range of the tires your vehicle came equipped with. - 9.
+Tire composition and materials: The number of plies in both the tread area and the sidewall area indicates how many layers of rubber coated material make up the structure of the tire.
+Information is also provided on the type of materials used. - 10.
+Maximum tire load: The maximum load which can be carried by the tire. - 11.
+Maximum permissible inflation pressure: This pressure should not be used for normal driving. - 12.
 U.S. DOT Tire Identification Number (TIN): Begins with the letters DOT and indicates that the tire meets all federal standards.
 The next 2 digits/letters represent the plant code where it was manufactured, and the last 4 digits represent the week and year of manufacture.
 For example, the number 1712 is used to represent the 17th week of 2012.
 The other numbers are marketing codes used at the manufacturer's discretion.
-This information can be used to contact consumers if a tire defect requires a recall. - 12.
+This information can be used to contact consumers if a tire defect requires a recall. - 13.
 Treadwear grade: This number indicates the tire's wear rate.
 The higher the treadwear number is, the longer it should take for the tread to wear down.
-A tire rated at 400, for example, lasts twice as long as a tire rated at 200. - 13.
+A tire rated at 400, for example, lasts twice as long as a tire rated at 200. - 14.
 Traction grade: Indicates a tire's ability to stop on wet roads.
 A higher graded tire should allow you to stop your vehicle in a shorter distance than a tire with a lower grade.
-Traction is graded from highest to lowest as AA, A, B, and C. - 14.
+Traction is graded from highest to lowest as AA, A, B, and C. - 15.
 Temperature grade: The tire's resistance to heat is grade A, B, or C, with A indicating the greatest resistance.
 This grading is provided for a correctly inflated tire, which is being used within its speed and loading limits.